How do I configure Bluetooth

 What is SureStart?

-go to this website SureStartTM eliminates connection and setup errors.
+SureStartTM eliminates connection and setup errors.
 One of the biggest problems in monitoring commercial power is discovering at the end of the study that the data is flawed or useless due to connection or setup errors: SureStartTM is a program employing patent pending technology that applies artificial intelligence to automatically identify what type of power system is present and identify what errors in connections or setups are probably present.
 It is advanced beyond any other system in three ways:

 - It makes these determinations regardless of the power system type.

 - It does this even in the presence of multiple connection or wiring errors.

 It presents the results in clear English statements.
 No longer do you need to worry about whether your setup was right or your connections were correct.
 No longer do you need to study waveforms, phasor diagrams, or magnitude and phase measurements prior to leaving your monitoring device.
 Even the most knowledgeable professional makes errors in setup and connection.
 And even if the connections are correct, the wiring of the system may not be, and it is best to know that before the monitoring session has begun.
 Types of Errors that may be present Here are examples of errors that SureStartTM automatically detects when connected to single-phase, two-phase, wye, delta, 4-wire delta, grounded delta, open delta, DC, and other power systems:

 - One two, or three voltages not connected.

 - One, two, or three currents not connected to the source cables.

 - One, two, or three currents not connected to the meter.

 - Two or three connections to the same voltage.